llpeterson/internetworking/routing.md

 > well-know KISS principle: *Keep it Simple, Stupid.*  When building a
 > complex system, less is often more.
 Opportunities to invent
 > sophisticated optimizations are plentiful, and it's a tempting
 > opportunity to pursue.
-While such optimations sometimes have
+While such optimizations sometimes have
 > short-term value, it is shocking how often a simple approach proves
 > best over time.
 This is because when a system has many moving parts,
 > as the Internet most certainly does, keeping each part as simple as